ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![OllyDbg Memory Map](ollydbg-result.png)

 You can see that variable with absolute address 0018FF38 matches the "Stack of main thread" segment.
 This segment occupies addresses from "0017F000" to "00190000" because a base address of the next segment equals to "00190000".
 Second variable with absolute address 0025246C matches to unknown segment with "00250000" base address.
 It will be more reliable to choose "Stack of main thread" segment for reading value of the X coordinate in future.
-There is much easer to find a stack segment in process's memory than some kind of unknown segment.
+There is much easer to find a stack segment in process memory than some kind of unknown segment.

 Last task of searching a specific variable is calculation a variable's offset inside the owning segment.
 Stack segment grows down for x86 architecture.
 It means that stack grows from higher addresses to lower addresses.
 Therefore, base address of the stack segment equals to upper segment's bound i.e. 00190000 for our case.
 Lower segment's bound will change when stack segment grows.